-A CLASSIC TUNA MACARONI SALAD
+A CLASSIC TUNA PASTA SALAD RECIPE

 Tuna Macaroni Salad is a dish that doesn't get a lot of credit.
 It's one of those meals that most of us remember our Mommas making.
 It is economical and it makes a lot.
 I absolutely love to dig into a bowl of this stuff.
 It is one of my favorite comfort foods (besides The Best Ever Potato Salad).
 This classic pasta salad really is an entire meal in one!